AI-4-atmosphere-remote-sensing/DL_3d_cloud_retrieval/README.md

 # AWS ML Model Automation Script
-This guide explains how to automate running ML models on AWS EC2 instances.
-The script automates launching an EC2 instance, executing ML code, and storing results in S3.
+This guide explains how to automate running the ``Joint COT CER cloud retrieval``` ML model on AWS EC2 instances using multi GPU.
+The ```aws-automation-joint_cot_cer.py``` script automates launching an EC2 instance, executing ML code, and storing results in S3 and locally, and finally terminating EC2 instance.

 ## Prerequisites